genboy/Festival/README.md

 ---

 ## Info
-Festival 1.1.1 functionalities will not extend further more.
-Important bug fixes will still be done untill Festival 2 is ready.
+Festival 1.1.2 functionalities will not extend further more.
+Maybe Flight flag will change.
+Important translations and bug fixes will still be done untill Festival 2 is ready.
 Festival 2 is in [development](https://github.com/genboy/Festival/projects/2) including FormUI for easy control, a new code structure and some of the flags will be completely rewritten.
 I probably dump the translations untill there is request for it.
 Just to let you know ..

 # Festival